 What’s New in Public Beta 7

 Not a whole lot, honestly.
 Though one of the first things I noticed was that tapping Learn More when you try to open a 32-bit app now takes you to the Settings (presumably so that you can run the Applications check I detailed yesterday).
-Overall, however, there’s no new art, no new icons, no UI fit and finish items in this update.
-This release is a straight up bug hunt.
+Overall, however, there’s no new art, no new icons, and no UI fit and finish items in this update.
+This release is a straight-up bug hunt.

 Here are the ones that have been fixed that caught my eye.

 Did the Phone app keep crashing on you after you deleted a voicemail (I haven’t personally encountered this one, but have heard from some who have)?
 That should be working as expected now.
-You may still have to exit out of the app after listening to a voicemail to get the Greetings or Edit buttons to work.
+You may still have to exit the app after listening to a voicemail to get the Greetings or Edit buttons to work.